 Address: https://goo.gl/maps/2tKS8tLoMpqDBUVU9

 Heian-jingu Shrine is a Shinto shrine located in Sakyō-ku, Kyoto, Japan.
-The temple is ranked by the Association of Shinto Shrines as a Beppyō Jinja (top shrines).
+It is classified by the Association of Shinto Shrines as a Beppyō Jinja, which designates it as one of the top shrines in Japan.

-There is also a very large torii gate in front of this shrine, which is one of the top torii gates in Japan.
+In front of this shrine, there is a very large Torii gate, which is considered one of the most impressive Torii gates in Japan.

 The giant torii gate.